Get Lost In Vermont – The Vampires of the Northeast Kingdom

 The Vampires of the Northeast Kingdom

 The legend of the TWA 666 has haunted Vermont for decades.
-On a snowy December evening in 1958, a plane full of Eastern European tourists crashed in the dense forests of the Northeast Kingdom.
+On a snowy December evening in 1958, a plane full of Eastern European tourists crashed in the dense forests of Vermont’s Northeast Kingdom.
 When rescuers arrived at the scene the next day, they were shocked to find no bodies among the twisted metal of the wreckage.
 All 178 passengers had vanished without a trace.

 Rumors about what happened to the passengers circulated quickly.
 Some said they were taken by aliens, others believed they had stumbled upon a portal to another dimension.
 But the most persistent rumor was that the passengers were vampires, drawn to Vermont by the abundance of dark, secluded woods.